W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 (5) the two voices — i.e. the Voice for God (the Holy Spirit); and the ego.
 :::

-4. The ego speaks in judgement, and the Holy Spirit reverses its decision, much as a higher court has the power to reverse a lower court’s decisions in this world.
+4. The ego speaks in judgment, and the Holy Spirit reverses its decision, much as a higher court has the power to reverse a lower court’s decisions in this world.
 ²The ego’s decisions are always wrong, because they are based on the error they were made to uphold.
 ³Nothing the ego perceives is interpreted correctly.
 ⁴Not only does the ego cite Scripture for its purpose, but it even interprets Scripture as a witness for itself.
-⁵The Bible is a fearful thing in the ego’s judgement.
+⁵The Bible is a fearful thing in the ego’s judgment.
 ⁶Perceiving it as frightening, it interprets it fearfully.
-⁷Being afraid, you do not appeal to the Higher Court because you believe its judgement would also be against you.
+⁷Being afraid, you do not appeal to the Higher Court because you believe its judgment would also be against you.

 ::: details Expanded
-The ego speaks in judgement, and the Holy Spirit reverses its [the-ego’s] decision, much as a higher court has the power to reverse a lower court’s decisions in this world.
+The ego speaks in judgment, and the Holy Spirit reverses its [the-ego’s] decision, much as a higher court has the power to reverse a lower court’s decisions in this world.
 ²The ego’s decisions are always wrong, because they [the-ego’s-decisions] are based on the error they [the-ego’s-decisions] were made to uphold.
 ³Nothing the ego perceives is interpreted correctly.
 ⁴Not only does the ego cite Scripture for its [the-ego’s] purpose, but it [the ego] even interprets Scripture as a witness for itself [the-ego’s-self].
-⁵The Bible is a fearful thing in the ego’s judgement.
+⁵The Bible is a fearful thing in the ego’s judgment.
 ⁶Perceiving it [the Bible] as frightening, it [the ego] interprets it [the Bible] fearfully.
-⁷Being afraid, you do not appeal to the Higher Court because you believe its [the-Higher-Court’s] judgement would also be against you.
+⁷Being afraid, you do not appeal to the Higher Court because you believe its [the-Higher-Court’s] judgment would also be against you.
 :::

 ::: details Substituted
-The ego speaks in judgement, and the Holy Spirit reverses the-ego’s decision, much as a higher court has the power to reverse a lower court’s decisions in this world.
+The ego speaks in judgment, and the Holy Spirit reverses the-ego’s decision, much as a higher court has the power to reverse a lower court’s decisions in this world.
 ²The ego’s decisions are always wrong, because the-ego’s-decisions are based on the error the-ego’s-decisions were made to uphold.
 ³Nothing the ego perceives is interpreted correctly.
 ⁴Not only does the ego cite Scripture for the-ego’s purpose, but the ego even interprets Scripture as a witness for the-ego’s-self.
-⁵The Bible is a fearful thing in the ego’s judgement.
+⁵The Bible is a fearful thing in the ego’s judgment.
 ⁶Perceiving the Bible as frightening, the ego interprets the Bible fearfully.
-⁷Being afraid, you do not appeal to the Higher Court because you believe the-Higher-Court’s judgement would also be against you.
+⁷Being afraid, you do not appeal to the Higher Court because you believe the-Higher-Court’s judgment would also be against you.
 :::

 ::: details Simplified